FAQ's about The Ohio Novice State Tournament

 How will I know my wrestler is up?

-You can also follow along on Trackwrestling's Mobile Site.
+You can also follow along on Trackwrestling's Mobile Site - TW Mobile.
 Your wrestler will be assigned bout numbers and you can follow along using that number.
 Your wrestler will also be wrestling on the same mat all day.
 We DO not have a pairing room, it is you or your coaches responsibility to know when your wrestlers are up.

 What are the session times?